BackupTheBerlios/pyfftw-svn/PyFFTW/trunk/README.txt

 On many platforms using the SIMD units for part of the floating point arithmetic significantly improves performance.
 FFTW can make use of the SIMD operations, however the arrays have to be specifically aligned in memory.
-PyFFTW provides a numpy.ndarray subclass called AlignedArray which uses the fftw_malloc to allocate the memory such that the memory is aligned for most efficient SIMD operations.
+PyFFTW provides a function which creates an numpy array which is aligned to a specified boundary.
+In most circumstances the default alignment to 16 byte boundary is what you want.
 Note that the same precautions as above apply, i.e. creating an aligned array and then doing something like a=a+1 will result in new memory allocated by python which might not be aligned.